Skip to main content

 LEXINGTON, Ky.
 (Aug.
 4, 2014) — The Office for Policy Studies on Violence Against Women (OPSVAW) in the University of Kentucky College of Arts and Sciences recently announced that it will support the largest number of graduate and professional students within its relatively short history.
 One of the top priorities of the OPSVAW is the support of students, and the 2014-2015 academic year will see the program support five individuals through graduate fellowships and research assistantships.

 “It is an extraordinary opportunity to advance the careers of these young scholars while also teaching them that there are real women behind the work that they do,” said Carol Jordan executive director of OPSVAW.
-“I believe we help give real purpose and inspiration to their academic careers while they also
+“I believe we help give real purpose and inspiration to their academic careers while

 by Kathy Johnson, Jenny Wells